May 18 2017

 Melbourne Rooftop Bars – Make sure to spend some time exploring the Melbourne bars, I’ve mentioned the best ones below but this tour run by local guides is a great way to also meet new people.

 Before I dive into the mainstream museums of Melbourne, I am going to do something completely radical and talk about some of the hidden art in Melbourne.
-There are loads of cool art galleries to choose from in Melbourne, I recommend checking out the Traveloris Museums filter for Melbourne before your trip because they have pretty much listed all the best ones, but here are my favourites.
+There are loads, and loads of cool art galleries to choose from in Melbourne, I recommend checking out the Traveloris Museums filter for Melbourne before your trip because they have pretty much listed all the best ones, but here are my favourites.
 Anna Pappas Gallery and the Backwoods Gallery are both top notch contemporary art galleries with great exhibitions year-round.

 Linden New Art is also a great contemporary art gallery, what makes it worth visiting is that it’s set in a large Victorian mansion with beautiful gardens.